Registration for this course is open until Wednesday, 15.04.2026 23:59.

 Verbal Exam

 This course does not have a written exam.
 At the end of the semester, there will be an oral exam of your final project for 30 minutes.
 All questions of the oral exam are in English.
-You are required to bring your laptop and present your final project report in a step-by-step manner.
+You will need to bring your laptop and present your final project report in a step-by-step manner.
 We will ask related questions about the report and lectures.

 Privacy Policy | Legal Notice